-Remove leftover food, bones, toothpicks and other hard items from the dishes.
+- Remove leftover food, bones, toothpicks and other hard items from the dishes.
 It is not necessary to rinse the dishes before putting them into the dishwasher.

-NOTE: If hard items such as fruit seeds, nuts, and eggshells enter the wash system, you might hear chopping, grinding, crunching, or buzzing sounds.
-These sounds are normal.
-Do not let metallic items (such as pot handle screws) get into the wash system.
-Damage can occur.
+The wash module removes food particles from the water.
+The module contains a chopping device which will reduce the size of food items. - NOTE: If hard items such as fruit seeds, nuts, and eggshells enter the wash module, you might hear chopping, grinding, crunching, or buzzing sounds.
+These sounds are normal when hard items enter the module.
+Do not let metallic items (such as pot handle screws) get into the wash module.
+Damage can occur. - It is important for the water spray to reach all soiled surfaces. - Load dishes so they are not stacked or overlapping, if possible.
+For best drying, water must be able to drain from all surfaces.

-- Load dishes so soiled surfaces face the spray (down or inward).
-It is important for the water spray to reach all soiled surfaces. - Load dishes so they are not stacked or overlapping if possible.
-For best drying, water must be able to drain from all surfaces. - Make sure pot lids and handles, pizza pans, cookie sheets, etc., do not interfere with the spray arm rotation. - Run a rinse cycle to keep dishes moist if you do not plan to wash them soon.
+- Make sure pot lids and handles, pizza pans, cookie sheets, etc., do not interfere with the spray arm rotation. - Run a rinse cycle to keep dishes moist if you do not plan to wash them soon.
 Foods such as eggs, rice, pasta, spinach, and cooked cereals may be hard to remove if they are left to dry over a period of time.